cnrancher/octopus/CONTRIBUTING.md

 There are multiple types of tests.
 The location of the test code varies with type, as do the specifics of the environment needed to successfully run the test:

 - Unit: These confirm that a particular function behaves as intended.
 Unit test source code can be found adjacent to the corresponding source code within a given package.
 - Integration: These tests cover interactions of package components or interactions between Octopus components and Kubernetes control plane components like API server.
+Integration test source code can be found in `test/integration` directory.
 - End-to-end ("e2e"): These are broad tests of overall system behavior and coherence.
+E2E test source code can be found in `test/e2e` directory.

 Continuous integration will run these tests on PRs.